-Natural eyelashes are made up of two things.
-Go ahead and guess… have your answer?
+Do you know what two things make up an eyelash?
 Natural eyelashes are made up of 3% water and 97% keratin protein.
-Keratin is a word commonly used when talking about hair, skin and nails as well.
-Did you also know that eyelashes have a purpose?
+You may have heard keratin also mentioned when talking about hair or nails.
+Did you know that lashes also have a purpose?
 The purpose is to prevent any objects from getting into your eyes.
-The protect while enhancing beauty, a perfect combo.
 Eyelash hairs are actually sensory hairs so if anything touches your natural lashes you will reflexively blink.
-That means they are just doing their job because something touched them that could get into the eye.

-You have upper and lower lashes.
-The upper lid will have 90-160 lashes while the bottom will have 60-80 lashes.
-These lashes typically grow out to about 10mm, which is 3/8 of an inch.
+As you already know, you have upper and lower lashes.
+The upper lid will have 90-160 lashes while the bottom will only have 60-80 lashes.
+These lashes typically grow out to about 10mm (3/8 of an inch).
 After they get to this point, guess what happens?
 THEY SHED.

 That’s right, your eyelashes are on a hair cycle just like the rest of the hair on your body.
 The lash cycle has 3 stages.
-Let’s go over those… The Anagen stage is the growth stage.
+The anagen stage is the growth stage.
 Lashes actively grow for 30-45 days where the lashes grow to a certain length and then stop.
 40% of your upper lashes will go through this stage at one time, while only 15% of your lower lashes will be at this stage.
-The Catagen stage is the transition stage.
+The catagen stage is the transition stage.
 The lash stops growing in the follicle and the follicle shrinks.
 This stage lasts 2-3 weeks.
-The Telogen stage is the last stage and is the resting stage.
+The telogen stage is the last stage and is the resting stage.
 The lash falls out and restarts.
 This can take up to 100 days.